shijithpk/music-discovery/README.md

 ### How to use it
 Once everything's set up, just run the script `python3 update_script.py`.
 Things should be done in half an hour, after which you'll find in your Spotify libary a playlist titled 'New Music for \< your Spotify user id \>'.
 The playlist is set to private, but you can make it public if you want.

-Note that the playlist gets wiped clean and new tracks get added every time you run the script (as long as one of the playlists you're aggregating has been updated in the meantime.)
-I've never gotten more than 160 songs in an update and that may sound like a lot, but it's easy to get through those songs in a week.
+Note that the playlist gets wiped clean and new tracks get added every time you run the script (as long as one of the playlists you're aggregating has been updated in the meantime).
+I've not gotten more than 160 songs in an update and that may sound like a lot, but it's easy to get through those songs in a week.

-It doesn't have to be a chore, just have the playlist running while you're working/browsing/doomscrolling and 'like' songs to add them to your liked songs list.
+You don't have to make it a chore, just have the playlist running while you're working/browsing/doomscrolling and 'like' songs to add them to your liked songs list.
+(Also, skip liberally.)
 There's [no limit](https://www.theverge.com/2020/5/26/21270409/spotify-song-library-limit-removed-music-downloads-playlists-feature) in Spotify to how many songs you can 'like'.
 You can decide later what you want to do with the songs you've liked.
 (For example, you can put them in genre-wise playlists if you want.)

 You can either run the script locally or on a virtual machine (VM).
 (Schedule it to run every week using [cron](https://help.ubuntu.com/community/CronHowto)).
 I'm using a VM with Oracle Cloud's [free tier](https://www.oracle.com/in/cloud/free/), but you can use your cloud provider of choice like Google Cloud or Amazon Web Services.
 [This](https://docs.oracle.com/en/learn/cloud_free_tier/index.html#introduction) and [this](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/flask-on-ubuntu/01oci-ubuntu-flask-summary.htm) will help you get started with Oracle Cloud's free tier.